Originally published November 9, 2024

 Cons

-• Limited stock-specific news: The “News” section in Stash is general, so you might have to leave the app to find updates about specific stocks.
+- Limited stock-specific news: The âNewsâ section in Stash is general, so you might have to leave the app to find updates about specific stocks.

-• Subscription fees: While Stash is affordable, the monthly fees can add up, especially if you’re investing small amounts.
+- Subscription fees: While Stash is affordable, the monthly fees can add up, especially if youâre investing small amounts.

-• Lower return on Smart Portfolio: The managed Smart Portfolio might not perform as strongly as a custom-built portfolio, especially for investors with higher risk tolerance.
+- Lower return on Smart Portfolio: The managed Smart Portfolio might not perform as strongly as a custom-built portfolio, especially for investors with higher risk tolerance.

-• Delayed access to funds: This could be a con just as easily as a pro.
+- Delayed access to funds: This could be a con just as easily as a pro.
 Withdrawing money requires selling assets and waiting a few days for funds to clear, which could be inconvenient in an emergency.

-• Fractional share investing doesn’t build wealth: It’s easy enough to squirrel away a dollar, but you’ll be seeing very modest returns.
+- Fractional share investing doesn’t build wealth: It’s easy enough to squirrel away a dollar, but you’ll be seeing very modest returns

-Stash, like other micro-investing apps, relies on anchoring bias to draw users in—promoting the idea that you can build wealth by rounding up spare change or investing just a couple of dollars at a time.
+Stash, like other micro-investing apps, relies on anchoring bias to draw users inâpromoting the idea that you can build wealth by rounding up spare change or investing just a couple of dollars at a time.

-This ‘anchor’ of small amounts can give a false sense of progress, leading users to stick with minimal investments, which could ultimately limit their potential for real wealth growth.
+This âanchorâ of small amounts can give a false sense of progress, leading users to stick with minimal investments, which could ultimately limit their potential for real wealth growth.

 Stash review final thoughts

 I started using Stash last July, and what surprised me most was how invested I actually became in my investments.
-Even with tiny contributions, I found myself tracking my portfolio’s performance and genuinely caring about the companies I chose.
-As a full-time freelance writer, I’m used to hustling for income, but Stash has added a new layer to my money game.
-It feels like a small but powerful safety net, quietly growing in the background.
+Even with tiny contributions, I found myself tracking my portfolioâs performance and genuinely caring about the companies I chose.

-Would I recommend it?
-Absolutely, especially if you’re looking for an easy, approachable way to start investing.
-Stash isn’t a get-rich-quick solution, but it’s given me a $3K nest egg I wouldn’t have saved otherwise.
-It’s satisfying in a way I didn’t expect, making me feel more “in the game” when it comes to building wealth.
+Stash isnât a get-rich-quick solution, but itâs given me a $5K nest egg I wouldnât have saved otherwise.
+Itâs satisfying in a way I didnât expect, making me feel more âin the gameâ when it comes to building wealth.

-For anyone considering Stash, my advice is to have realistic expectations about potential returns.
-While people can make millions through investing, most of us don’t have the capital to see those kinds of gains on Stash—and if you do, it’s worth consulting a financial advisor.
-You can also lose money on Stash; I’ve had some picks that didn’t perform, though overall, my gains outweighed my losses.
+If you’re considering Stash, it’s important to have realistic expectations about potential returns.
+While people can make millions through investing, most of us donât have the capital to see those kinds of gains on Stash.
+And if I did, I wouldn’t be tossing it willy-nilly at Stash; I’d be working with a human expert.

 FAQs